Law you can afford

 Flexible working

 Certain employees have the right to request flexible working.
 If you receive such a request, you have a legal duty to give it serious consideration.
+There are specific steps that must be followed and for applications made by employees in Northern Ireland, there are strict time scales.

-• The chance to have extended operating hours, e.g. later closing times for retailers
+• The chance to have extended operating hours, e.g. later closing times for retailers.

-• More job satisfaction and better staff morale
+• More job satisfaction and better staff morale.

-• Reduced levels of sickness absence
+• Reduced levels of sickness absence.

-• Increased customer satisfaction and loyalty as a result of the above
+• Increased customer satisfaction and loyalty as a result of the above.

-• Improved competitiveness, such as being able to react to changing market conditions more effectively
+• Improved competitiveness, such as being able to react to changing market conditions more effectively.

 When planning to implement a policy, you will need to consider the following: